dqops/dqo/docs/data-sources/csv.md

 DQOps supports the use of the asterisk character * as a wildcard when selecting schemas and tables, which can substitute any number of characters.
 For example, use pub* to find all schema a name with a name starting with "pub".
 The * character can be used at the beginning, in the middle or at the end of the name.

-## Storage settings - directory
+## Storage path setting

-// todo: introduction for the section
+To start working with data the directory prefix path has to be configured.
+The path can lead to files located locally or remotely.

+This section provides examples of directory configuration.

 ### Local file system